 To accomplish great things we must first dream, then visualize, then plan… believe… act!
 Alfred A. Montapert.

 One example is Tony Robbins, a well-known life coach, self-help author, and motivational speaker.
 According to this author, you must first think about what you want to achieve without worrying about how to achieve it: “We can change our lives.
 We can do, have, and be exactly what we wish.”
 So, one woman set this goal: she would have $100,000 in less than eight weeks.
 A few days before her deadline expired, she won the lottery.
 Later on, she decided to set another goal of $150,000 in six months and she won $150,000 on the lottery again!
-A couple decided to make a million dollars and they did, too.

 Some may argue that even if it is not real, proven or scientific, this belief about being able to recreate our reality is positive.
 What are the alternatives?
-Is it better to give up, moan, and groan or even feel sorry for ourselves, for our bad luck because we can do nothing to change our destiny?
+Is it better to give up, moan, groan or even feel helpless and sorry for ourselves, for our bad luck because we can do nothing to change our destiny?

 Sometimes we can do nothing by ourselves, we need people to help us make things happen.
 However, we can work together to change the world and make it a better place.